 Figure 15 shows the DOFS for PEARL-FTS and TANSO-FTS partial columns, when they are collocated to ACE-FTS or to each other.
-Each pair that involves TANSO-FTS has DOFS in the partial columns of less than 0.6, because the inclusion of TANSO-FTS necessitates a relatively small vertical range of approximately 5-10 km.
+Each pair that involves TANSO-FTS has DOFS in the partial columns of less than 0.6 because the inclusion of TANSO-FTS necessitates a relatively small vertical range of approximately 5-10 km.
 TANSO-FTS partial columns have DOFS between 0 and 0.4 in collocations with either PEARL-FTS or ACE-FTS.
 PEARL-FTS partial column information content is less than 0.6 when collocated with TANSO-FTS (partial column range 5.3-9.7 km), but in the range of 1.1-2.1 when collocated with ACE-FTS (partial column range 5.3-29.9 km), with a mode of 1.7 DOFS.

 Figure 16 shows partial column differences between PEARL-FTS and smoothed ACE-FTS for altitudes in a range of 5.3-29.9 km, with the lower limit determined by ACE-FTS and the upper limit by PEARL-FTS, based on the method described in Sect.
 3.2.
-We choose to show ΔCH_4 vs. PEARL-FTS CH_4 rather than ACE vs. PEARL, so that the difference and its dependences are apparent.
+We choose to show ΔCH_4 vs. PEARL-FTS CH4 rather than ACE vs. PEARL, so that the difference and its dependences are apparent.
 Horizontal error bars show uncertainties calculated from random uncertainty in PEARL-FTS, propagated to partial columns with an equation similar to Eq.
-(9), but using $\mathbf{S}{\text{PEARL-FTS}}$.
-Vertical error bars show $\sigma{\text{tot}} = \sigma{\text{PC}} + \sigma{\rho T}$, where the components on the right hand side are described in Eqs.
+(9), but using $S{PEARL-FTS}$.
+Vertical error bars show $\sigma{\text{tot}} = \sigma{\text{PC}} + \sigma{pT}$, where the components on the right hand side are described in Eqs.
 (9) and (5), respectively.
 Systematic errors are not considered in this error calculation.
 Note that data shown here are not filtered by sPV values, since we did not find that this improved the comparison (see above).
 The figure shows that for most collocation pairs, there is a significant difference between the two retrievals.
 All differences lie within a range of $\pm 3 \times 10^{22}$ molecules cm-2 for a range of PEARL-FTS partial columns between 1.3×10^{23} and 1.9×10^{23} molecules cm-2.
-The median difference ACE-FTS-PEARL-FTS is -2.6×10^{21} molecules cm-2, which corresponds to 1.6 % of the median 5 PEARL-FTS partial column of 1.64 × 1023 molecules cm-2.
-The linear regression has a slope of -0.456 ± 0.25 and an intercept of $7.23\pm0.41\times10^{22}$ molecules cm-2.
-The median difference is $-2.6 \pm 2.6 \times 10^{21}$ molecules cm-2 with a Median Absolute Deviation (MAD) of 2.6×10^{21} molecules cm-2.
+The median difference ACE-FTS-PEARL-FTS is -2.6×10^{21} molecules cm-2, which corresponds to 1.6% of the median PEARL-FTS partial column of 1.64×10^{23} molecules cm-2.
+The median absolute deviation (MAD) is 2.6×10^{21} molecules cm-2.
+The linear re-